 Myth #1: There are so many iPhones and iPads out there that any decent game can make you rich.

 This is an easy mistake to make when you try to do the math with your dev buddy during a coffee break.
 “Okay, there are 200 million users on the App Store.
 You just need to reach 0.1% of them with a $1 app and you’ll make $200k!”
+My warnings:

 - A lot of iOS users don’t have a credit card.
 Think kids and teenagers with iPods, for instance.
 They just download free apps.